Koumokuyou/NUMTs/README.md

     remvrrna filtered_nu2mitopro.bed rRNA.bed

 ## Merge results
-Finally, if the two alignments from the two comparisons respectively, are in the same orientation and either overlap by at least 1bp or are bookended, they will be merged into a single NUMT.
+Finally, if the two alignments from the two comparisons respectively, either overlap by at least 1bp or are bookended, they will be merged into a single NUMT.
 Alignments with a length of less than 30bp in the merged result were removed.
 This threshold was determined empirically.

 This step needs [bedtools merge][], so you may need to install it beforehand.